pythonic-emacs/anaconda-mode/README.rst

    M-! rm -rf jedi* RET
    M-! pip install "jedi<0.9" -t .
 RET

 After you saw the jedi version changed to 0.8 in the dired window, you have to refresh Emacs to make it work right away.
-You can either restart Emacs or kill the ``*anaconda-mode buffer*``.
+You can either restart Emacs or kill the ``*anaconda-mode*`` buffer.

 Contributions
 -------------